au-ts/libvmm/docs/camkes_to_cp_guide.md

 </system>
 ```

 This VM system defines the necessary *memory regions* `guest_ram-#` and `gic_vcpu` for the VMs and maps them into the virtual memory of the VMs by creating a `map` in the *virtual machine* element of the VMMs' *protection domains*.
-It also sets up the connections between two VMMs.
+It also sets up the connections between two VMMs, as well as shared memory regions for [Inter-component Transport Mechanisms](#sharedring) (which is done by `seL4VirtQueues` in the CAmkES example).
 Unlike CAmkES, as a minimal seL4 operating systems framework, seL4CP doesn't have a way to describe the properties of the VM guest.
 It's up to you to do the necessary configuration, e.g., `vswitch_layout` and `vswitch_mac_address`, for your seL4CP VM system.

 The examples are simplified for demonstration purposes, see the source code of [the CAmkES version][camkes VMM example] and the [seL4CP version][VMM demo] for details of the implementation.